ghalamif/AegisFlow/README.md

 ## Why This Exists

 Modern plants still struggle to capture every millisecond of OPC UA data when networks wobble, brokers stall, or power fails.
-AegisFlow Direct is the thesis project that proved we can ingest **real OPC UA streams straight into TimescaleDB with WAL-grade durability**, zero Kafka, and instrumentation you can defend in an academic viva and deploy on a factory floor the next day.
+AegisFlow Direct is the thesis project that proved we can ingest **real OPC UA streams straight into a TSDB (Timescale by default) with WAL-grade durability**, zero Kafka, and instrumentation you can defend in an academic viva and deploy on a factory floor the next day.
+Prefer QuestDB, Influx, Pinot, or an in-house historian?
+Just plug in a new `ports.Sink` implementation—no other code changes required.

 - **Clean hexagonal architecture** keeps domain logic independent from hardware quirks.
 - **WAL → bounded queue → TSDB** guarantees replayable durability.